OpenOmics/chrom-seek/docs/usage/run.md

 > Execution Method.
 Defines the mode or method of execution.
 Vaild mode options include: slurm or local.
 >
 > ***slurm***
 > The slurm execution method will submit jobs to the [SLURM workload manager](https://slurm.schedmd.com/).
-It is recommended running baseline in this mode as execution will be significantly faster in a distributed environment.
+It is recommended running chrom-seek in this mode as execution will be significantly faster in a distributed environment.
 This is the default mode of execution.
 >
 > ***local***
 > Local executions will run serially on compute instance.
 This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
 If this option is not provided, it will default to a local execution mode.